Si prefiere recibir nuestro boletín informativo en español, haga click aquí.

-In partnership with the Sierra Club of California and the David Brower Center, we are hosting a free educational event on California’s drinking water crisis.
-Join us for an insightful discussion with a panel of experts on this issue and how we can solve it together.
+In partnership with the David Brower Center and Sierra Club San Francisco chapter, we are hosting an free educational event on California’s drinking water crisis.
+Join us for a insightful discussion with a panel of experts on this issue and how we can solve it together.
 A reception with food and drink to follow!

 Complete job descriptions and more information on how to apply, please visit: https://www.communitywatercenter.org/careers.

-Legal Fellow - With support from California ChangeLawyers, CWC is looking for a full-time, year-long Legal Fellow to provide legal assistance to communities without safe water and local water board members; create and update resources for community members and legal practitioners regarding drinking water governance and advocacy; and provide legal and advocacy support for other CWC programs as needed.
-This position will be based in CWC’s headquarters in Visalia, California.
-The Legal Fellow will also work with the UC Davis School of Law Aoki Water Justice Clinic to create materials that can be used by water board members and service providers that train and assist local water boards.
-If you have any questions, please contact Debi Ores at email@example.com.
+Legal Fellow - With support from California ChangeLawyers, CWC is looking for a full-time, year-long Legal Fellow to provide legal assistance to communities without safe water.
+This position will be based in Visalia.
+The Legal Fellow will also work collaboratively with the UC Davis School of Law Aoki Water Justice Clinic.
+To apply and for more information, please click on the link above.
+If you have any questions, please contact Debi Ores at firstname.lastname@example.org.